Mathématique: The Set of All You Don't Know

 “No idea,” Telford says, a little wistfully, like he’s thinking the same thing.

 Maybe very little.
-Maybe, for the rest of his days, it will be only an abstraction.
+Maybe, for the rest of his days, it’ll be only an abstraction.
 Only memory.
 New York, cold wind, blowing leaves, the Red Stair in Times Square.
 A French restaurant at which he’ll never eat.
 A Mozart Sonata he’ll never hear again.

 Chance and choice will determine what happens.